Mochi: Ingredients

 Mochi is relatively simple to make, as only a few ingredients are needed for plain mochi.
-The main ingredient is either shiratamako or mochiko, Japanese sweet glutinous rice flours.
+The main ingredient is either shiratamako or mochiko, Japanese sweet glutinous rice flour.
 Both shiratamako and mochiko are made from mochigome, a type of glutinous short-grain rice.
 The difference between shiratamako and mochiko comes from texture and processing methods.
 Shiratamako flour has been more refined and is a finer flour with a smoother, more elastic feel.
 Mochiko is less refined and has a doughier texture.

 Other ingredients may include water, sugar, and cornstarch (to prevent sticking).
 Additional other ingredients can be added to create different variations/flavors.

 Nutrition

-The caloric content of a matchbox-sized piece of mochi is comparable to that of a bowl of rice.
-Japanese farmers were known to consume mochi during the winter to increase their stamina, while samurai took mochi on their expeditions, as it was easy to carry and prepare.
 Mochi is gluten- and cholesterol-free, as it is made from rice flour.

 A single serving of 44.0 g has 96 calories (kilocalories), 1.0 g of fat, but no trans or saturated fat, 1.0 mg of sodium, 22.0 g of carbohydrates, no dietary fiber, 6.0 g of sugar, and 1.0 g of protein.